Carrying on a tradition of educational excellence that dates back over 100 years, Biola University now encompasses the following schools:

 Before these millennial events, the believers will be caught up to meet the Lord in the air (I Thess.
 4:13-17).
 The time of this “rapture” is unknown, and thus believers are to live constantly watchful and ready.

-Academic study of the sacred Scripture differs from other disciplines in a university setting in that the primary text is God's Word, which underscores the importance of making instruction relevant to faith, learning and living.
-At Biola every effort is made to be academically credible, theologically orthodox and practically relevant.
+Academic study of the Bible differs from other disciplines in a university setting in that the primary text is God's Word, which underscores the importance of making instruction relevant to faith, learning and living.
+At Biola, every effort is made to be academically credible, theologically orthodox and practically relevant.
 Whether engaged in a critical discussion of the text, or a theological debate about a particular doctrine, the discussion must finally come to the meaning for life today.

 We believe that Biola University has been uniquely situated within a geographic region of great diversity in language, culture, and ethnicity for the purpose of fulfilling its mission of biblically-centered education, scholarship and service.